 By JASON SHREDER

-The water might be cold, but Jason’s got tons of awesome kayaking posts to keep you warm in his blog archive.
+River season is here!
+Jason’s got tons of awesome kayaking posts to get you stoked for summer surfing in his blog archive.

 Jason Shreder is the owner of local whitewater company Zoo Town Surfers.
 He loves Missoula, the great community, and all the awesome water that surrounds it.
 He’s constantly moving and 90% of that movement involves kayaking, rafting, working, and hanging out with his awesomely supportive girlfriend and dogs.